steven-mi/tensorflow-2.0-generative-models/README.md

-# Generative-Adversarial-Networks-Experiments
+# Generative-Networks
-This repository contains experiments with GANs with Tensorflow 2.0.0a0.
-Still working on the repository.
+This repository contains jupyter notebooks with generative models implemented in tensorflow 2.0.0a0.

 ## Getting Started (with Docker)
 Pull from the official tensorflow dockerhub account the `tensorflow:2.0.0a0` container.